Burn Calories, Not Gas

 - Heart Healthy.
 Walking and biking help reduce the risk of cardiovascular disease.

 BIKE SAFETY TIPS

 - Follow the rules of the road.
 Review the Virginia Laws. if you’re unsure or need to brush up.

 - Make eye contact and stay alert.
 Watch drivers' eyes to ensure they see you.
 Expect cars to make rolling stops and not see you.
-Don't wear headphones, your hearing is your second most important sense.
+Don't wear earbuds and earphones in both ears while riding, your hearing is your second most important sense.

 - Be seen.
-Use flashing lights on the front and rear of your bike and wear bright clothing.
+Use flashing lights on the front and rear of your bike and wear brightly colored clothing.
 Use hand signal and be very explicit when changing lanes or turning.